vjedulla/vjedulla.github.io/_posts/2022-06-12-simulation.md

 tags: [statistics, simulation]
 ---

-In this post we will look at the basic idea behind simulating the world around us.
-For this purpose we will use a toy problem that happens mostly in logistics planning.
+In this post, we will explore the concept of simulating real-world processes using a toy problem commonly encountered in logistics planning.

-#### Problem statement
+## Problem Statement

-> Officials of a city are in need to understand better their emergency responses services and if they are below a given threshold.
+The officials of a city are interested in gaining a better understanding of their emergency response services.
+They want to determine if the response times in the city are below a certain threshold and identify any potential bottlenecks that can be addressed.
-> How is the distribution of response times in the city?
-Is there a bottleneck we can resolve?

-The statement is a bit vague and no data is provided.
-How do we go about trying to understand this problem, let alone solve it?
-We simulate the data!

-#### Simulation
+## Approach: Simulation
-_[Simulation](https://en.wikipedia.org/wiki/Simulation){:target="_blank"} is the imitation of real-worlds processes over time._ It is fairly easy to define, and fun to work with.
-There is one rule in simulation, **always state your assumptions**.
-If you are not doing that someone else is doing it for you.
-Other than that, the accuracy of your simulator to imitate real-life, depends on how these assumptions hold in the real-world.

-As an example, if we are trying to model heights of a population, it is easy to use the [Normal Distribution](https://en.wikipedia.org/wiki/Normal_distribution){:target="_blank"}.
-This is because height is a continuous measure, people do not generally deviate too much from it; that is to say you will see very few people that deviate $$5\sigma$$ from the mean $$\mu$$.
+Simulating the data provides a practical way to analyze and address the problem at hand.
+[Simulation](https://en.wikipedia.org/wiki/Simulation){:target="_blank"} involves the imitation of real-world processes over time.
+However, it is essential to explicitly state the assumptions made during the simulation.
+Failing to do so can lead to inaccurate results.

-The motivation of the Normal Distribution is that most of the density is based within the mean ([68-95-99 rule](https://en.wikipedia.org/wiki/68%E2%80%9395%E2%80%9399.7_rule){:target="_blank"}).
+To illustrate this, let's consider an example involving modeling the heights of a population.
+Since height is a continuous measure and people generally do not deviate significantly from the average, the [Normal Distribution](https://en.wikipedia.org/wiki/Normal_distribution){:target="_blank"} is an appropriate choice.
+The Normal Distribution is motivated by the fact that most of the density is concentrated around the mean, as demonstrated by the [68-95-99 rule](https://en.wikipedia.org/wiki/68%E2%80%9395%E2%80%9399.7_rule){:target="_blank"}.

-However, if we would use another distribution like [Binomial](https://en.wikipedia.org/wiki/Binomial_distribution){:target="_blank"} for the height, it would be the same as in high school physics where we approximated cows as sphere (or cubes).
-It would work, but it would be a bit clunky.
+Using a different distribution, such as the [Binomial Distribution](https://en.wikipedia.org/wiki/Binomial_distribution){:target="_blank"}, to model height would be similar to approximating cows as spheres or cubes in high school physics.
+While it may work to some extent, it lacks the elegance and accuracy of the Normal Distribution.

-_Tangent: if you want to learn why it would have worked, i suggest you read on the [Central limit theorem](https://en.wikipedia.org/wiki/Central_limit_theorem){:target="_blank"}._
+**Tangent:** If you're interested in understanding why this approximation would have worked, I recommend reading about the [Central Limit Theorem](https://en.wikipedia.org/wiki/Central_limit_theorem){:target="_blank"}.

 ##### Step 1: Generate a sample dataset